 Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer Accelerated filer X
+Large accelerated filer

-Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company ny 🗆
+Non-accelerated filer (Do not check if a smaller reporting company) Name of each exchange on which registered

-Emerging growth compare nv 🗵